-The position and role of sharia has had for many centuries a strong impact on law and governance in North Africa and the Middle East.
-As most countries in this region gained independence during the 20th century, their new political elites enacted constitutions and national laws, and established national systems of law and governance.
-Some countries such as Turkey opted for a secular approach.
+The relationship between sharia and national law has been a major issue in each of the more than 40 Muslim majority countries which gained independence during the 20th century.
+Some countries, such as Turkey, opted for a secular approach.
 Others, like Saudi Arabia, chose to pursue the path of classical sharia as the foundation of their national law.
 Most countries opted initially for an intermediate solution.
-Since the 1979 Islamic Revolution of Iran, in several countries a new trend emerged, i.e. Islamising national law.
-This has raised both domestic and international concerns about the repercussions for women, minorities, freedom of religion, and human treatment of criminals.
-Debates have raged about whether Islam can go together with democracy and human rights.
-Since the 2011 Arab Spring, these questions have acquired new dimensions.
+Since the 1979 Islamic Revolution of Iran, there has been much concern about global tendencies to Islamize national law, and the repercussions for women, minorities, freedom of religion. and human treatment of criminals.

 Objectives of the course: